Data-Network-Lab/dntheme/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+This repo contains the functions of the `dntheme` package, which once installed locally, provides helpful functions for creating and exporting graphics made in ggplot in the style used by the Data Network associates.

-## Installation
+## Installation 🔨

+`dnthemes` is not on CRAN, so you will have to install it directly from Github using devtools.
 You can install the development version from [GitHub](https://github.com/) with:

 ``` r